HMS Quail (1895): Service

 Newly commissioned, Quail took part in the naval review off Spithead on 26 June 1897 to celebrate the Diamond Jubilee of Queen Victoria.
 In service, Quail proved to be a strongly-built ship, and a good seaboat, although, like other Laird-built 30-knot destroyers, manoeuvrability was poor, with a wide turning circle.

 Quail was sent to the North America and West Indies Station, based at Bermuda, being on station when the Spanish–American War broke out in 1898.
+In October 1901, Quail and the tender Columbine were ordered to Bermuda to help guard prisoners of war from the Boer War.
 She took part in the Anglo-German naval blockade of Venezuela during the Venezuela Crisis of 1902–03.
 Quail returned to home waters in 1903, joining the Mediterranean Fleet in October 1904, and returning to the United Kingdom in 1906.

-On 7 August 1907, Quail was involved in a collision with the scout cruiser HMS Attentive, badly damaging her bow.
+On 7 August 1907, Quail was involved in a collision with the scout cruiser HMS Attentive off Portland, during night manoeuvres, badly damaging the destroyers bow, with Quail having to be towed stern first by Adventure back to port.
 On 30 May 1910, Quail collided with the British fishing trawler Olivia off Porthallow, Cornwall, England, killing four men from the village of Flushing, Cornwall, aboard Olivia.
 Quail was a member of the Fifth Destroyer Flotilla, based at Devonport, in 1910, and was still a member of the Fifth Flotilla in 1913.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Quail was assigned to the B Class.

+On 19 April 1913, Quail collided with the Hull-based trawler Johannesburg on the River Humber, damaging the destroyer's bow.

 HMS Quail formed part of the Seventh Destroyer Flotilla based on the Humber on the outbreak of the First World War, continuing operations until the end of the war.
 She was sold for breaking up on 23 July 1919.